-This is the situation Dr. Leah M. Fygetakis took up in her groundbreaking essay of 1997, “Greek American Lesbians: Identity Odysseys of Honorable Greek Girls.”
-The essay gives a psychologist’s personal and professional account of her journey to try to develop a positive Greek lesbian identity.
+This is the situation Dr. Leah M. Fygetakis took up in her groundbreaking article of 1997, “Greek American Lesbians: Identity Odysseys of Honorable Good Girls.”
+The article gives a psychologist’s personal and professional account of her journey to try to develop a positive Greek lesbian identity.
 The personal journey was exceedingly difficult.
 As a child, Dr. Fygetakis’s life had been oriented around her Greek home, language, church, and community life.
 The warmth disappeared when she began coming out in the 1980s.
 She experienced multiple forms of alienation—starting in the Greek “family force field” (306), where notions of a man’s honor deriving from a woman’s purity and its “rigidly maintained sex roles” (307) forbid women’s same-sex desire.
 Her relationship with the religious community broke down even more profoundly.
 The professional journey she undertook in the 1990s to find ways to help others integrate a positive Greek lesbian identity was no less difficult.
 She had little ground to build on, since there was no psychological literature on Greek lesbians in the way that there was a growing body of literature on lesbians of color.
 Fygetakis had to lay the groundwork by exploring the history of sexuality in contemporary Greece, studying childhood and sex role socialization, and collecting and analyzing 10 coming-out case examples.

 Especially notable is Fygetakis’s effort to draw on the Greek immigrant experience to develop cultural concepts that relate to the Greek American lesbian woman’s coming out process.
 It is part of a process of creating language for what was never named before.
 Xenitia, for example, becomes a key concept in Fygetakis’s lesbian vocabulary.
-Xenitia is an important word In Greek folk poetry and popular culture to describe men’s emigration experience.
+Xenitia is an important word in Greek folk poetry and popular culture to describe men’s emigration experience.
 It names the catastrophic experience of loss that comes with the man’s leaving the Greek world and becoming a foreigner (xenos) in a foreign place.
 Fygetakis appropriates xenitia to capture a profoundly different but equally painful experience: the Greek lesbian’s feeling of foreignness that coincides with coming out: the experience of foreignness in one’s own body, family, and social existence.

 Fygetakis’s coinage of terminology to develop concepts for the Greek lesbian experience is significant because it is culturally meaningful.
 Especially this cultural translation of xenitia, with all its poetic weight, has the potential to become an inflection point: to make room in stories of Greek America for critical perspectives of lesbians that name, resist, and overcome the exclusiveness of the dominant discourse.

-I use Fygetakis’s essay as a vital point of entry into the more recent work under discussion in this workshop: Joanna Eleftheriou’s creative nonfiction essay “Black Stone” and Annie Liontas’s novel, Let Me Explain You.
+I use Fygetakis’s article as a vital point of entry into the more recent work under discussion in this workshop: Joanna Eleftheriou’s creative nonfiction essay “Black Stone” and Annie Liontas’s novel, Let Me Explain You.